|Rewards Rating:||3.7 / 5|

 Like the United Explorer card, the AAdvantage Platinum Select offers a good earning rate in everyday spending categories.
 The bonus on gas station and restaurant purchases makes it easy to earn miles on this card no matter how much you travel.
 American Airlines also boasts the best mile value among major airline programs (if you are willing to do a little digging for great deals), boosting the card’s rewards value.

 This card comes with some extremely valuable benefits that make it the ideal choice for a certain kind of traveler.
 If you often travel with a family or large group, the generous free checked bag policy on the Delta SkyMiles Gold card can save you hundreds of dollars.
 Cardholders get a free checked bag for themselves and up to eight companions on the same reservation when flying with Delta.
-Plus – while not free access –Gold SkyMiles cardholders get discounted access to the Delta Sky Club, making it easy to enjoy plush perks without breaking the bank.
+Plus Delta SkyMiles Gold cardholders get priority boarding, making it easier to stow your carry-on bag and settle in for your flight sooner.

 Who should get the United Explorer card?